esteblock/token-playground/docs/3_environment_preparation.md

 ### 1.2.
 Create a common docker network (only once)

-Create a common docker network will allow  the two docker containers that we will create in next steps communicate between each other.
+Establishing a shared Docker network will enable seamless communication between the two Docker containers that we are about to create in the following steps.

 Here we will name this network as `soroban-network`, but you can choose the name you want.
 You can create this network by: